 It's quite common for reading struggles and other school-related endeavors to be attributed to a learning disability, when in fact, the child may have undetected poor visual skills.
 Basic vision screenings do not assess visual skills and won’t catch functional vision problems, such as poor eye teaming, poor focus, or how the eyes move while reading.
 Only a functional eye exam can determine whether a child is struggling with visual difficulties and assess whether vision therapy can help develop and improve these skills.
 It’s important to note that even a child with 20/20 vision can have a visual dysfunction that interferes with learning.

 Vision therapy helps thousands of children a year.
-The vision therapy program offered at Advanced Eyecare Vision Therapy Center can help your child by retraining the brain and eyes to work in unison — offering them their best chance at success.
+The vision therapy program offered at Advanced Eyecare Optometric Center can help your child by retraining the brain and eyes to work in unison — offering them their best chance at success.

 What Is Vision Therapy?